 We have a responsibility to drive sustainability across our foods and restaurants in ways that are mutually beneficial to society and our business.

 Arby’s commitment to environmental stewardship has made it a leader in the restaurant space when it comes to energy efficiency and reducing related costs.
-Through small improvements and long-term investments, the brand has achieved a 21% reduction in total energy and a 14% decrease in water usage from 2011 to 2019, resulting in $50 million in energy-related cost savings across Arby’s company-owned restaurants.
+Through small improvements and long-term investments, the brand has significantly reduced water and energy usage across its more than 1,000 company-operated restaurants.
+Most recently, Arby’s has invested in interior and exterior LED lighting upgrades that will reduce energy usage by more than 5% per restaurant.

 At Inspire, quality is central to how we approach product development.
 Our brands are incorporating high-quality ingredients across their menus while still delivering value for their guests.